elatov/elatov.github.io/_posts/2013-07-23-decrease-dmg-size-to-fit-on-a-single-layer-dvd.md

     total size is 4458227175  speedup is 1.30

 From here we can either convert the Sparse Image back to a DMG or an ISO/CDR.
-Let&#8217;s unmount both:
+Let's unmount both:

     kelatov@kmac:~$hdiutil detach /Volumes/Mac\ OS\ X\ Install\ DVD/ "disk2" unmounted.